 Job 27:3

 3. Implying Job's knowledge of the fact that the living soul was breathed into man by God (Ge 2:7).
 "All the while."
-But MAURER, "As yet all my breath is in me" (notwithstanding my trials): the reason why I can speak so boldly.
+But Maurer, "As yet all my breath is in me" (notwithstanding my trials): the reason why I can speak so boldly.

 Job 33:4

-4. The Spirit of God hath made me—as He did thee: latter clause of Job 33:6 (Ge 2:7).
+4. The Spirit of God hath made me--as He did thee: latter clause of Job 33:6 (Ge 2:7).
 Therefore thou needest not fear me, as thou wouldest God (Job 33:7; Job 9:34).
 On the other hand, "the breath of the Almighty hath inspired me" (as Job 32:8); not as English Version, "given me life"; therefore "I am according to thy wish (Job 9:32, 33) in God's stead" to thee; a "daysman," umpire, or mediator, between God and thee.
 So Elihu was designed by the Holy Ghost to be a type of Jesus Christ (Job 33:23-26).

 Ezekiel 37:9-14

-9. wind—rather, the spirit of life or life-breath (Margin).
+9. wind--rather, the spirit of life or life-breath (Margin).
 For it is distinct from "the four winds" from which it is summoned.

-from the four winds—implying that Israel is to be gathered from the four quarters of the earth (Isa 43:5, 6; Jer 31:8), even as they were "scattered into all the winds" (Eze 5:10; 12:14; 17:21; compare Re 7:1, 4).
+from the four winds--implying that Israel is to be gathered from the four quarters of the earth (Is 43:5, 6; Jr 31:8), even as they were "scattered into all the winds" (Eze 5:10; 12:14; 17:21; compare Re 7:1, 4).

 10. Such honor God gives to the divine word, even in the mouth of a man.
 How much more when in the mouth of the Son of God!
 (Joh 5:25-29).
-Though this chapter does not directly prove the resurrection of the dead, it does so indirectly; for it takes for granted the future fact as one recognized by believing Jews, and so made the image of their national restoration (so Isa 25:8; 26:19; Da 12:2; Ho 6:2; 13:14; compare Note, see on Eze 37:12).
+Though this chapter does not directly prove the resurrection of the dead, it does so indirectly; for it takes for granted the future fact as one recognized by believing Jews, and so made the image of their national restoration (so Is 25:8; 26:19; Da 12:2; Ho 6:2; 13:14; compare Note, see on Eze 37:12).

-cut off for our parts—that is, so far as we are concerned.
+cut off for our parts--that is, so far as we are concerned.
 There is nothing in us to give hope, like a withered branch "cut off" from a tree, or a limb from the body.

-12. my people—in antithesis to "for our parts" (Eze 37:11).
+12. my people--in antithesis to "for our parts" (Eze 37:11).
 The hope that is utterly gone, if looking at themselves, is sure for them in God, because He regards them as His people.
 Their covenant relation to God ensures His not letting death permanently reign over them.
 Christ makes the same principle the ground on which the literal resurrection rests.
 God had said, "I am the God of Abraham," &c.; God, by taking the patriarchs as His, undertook to do for them all that Omnipotence can perform: He, being the ever living God, is necessarily the God of, not dead, but living persons, that is, of those whose bodies His covenant love binds Him to raise again.
-He can—and because He can—He will—He must [FAIRBAIRN].
+He can--and because He can--He will--He must [Fairbairn].
 He calls them "My people" when receiving them into favor; but "thy people," in addressing His servant, as if He would put them away from Him (Eze 13:17; 33:2; Ex 32:7).

-out of your graves—out of your politically dead state, primarily in Babylon, finally hereafter in all lands (compare Eze 6:8; Ho 13:14).
+out of your graves--out of your politically dead state, primarily in Babylon, finally hereafter in all lands (compare Eze 6:8; Ho 13:14).
 The Jews regarded the lands of their captivity and dispersion as their "graves"; their restoration was to be as "life from the dead" (Ro 11:15).
 Before, the bones were in the open plain (Eze 37:1, 2); now, in the graves, that is, some of the Jews were in the graves of actual captivity, others at large but dispersed.
 Both alike were nationally dead.

 Copyright information for JFB